ejams1/starfield-modding-guide/README.md

 1. Download the four "better" default presets, and put in `Stock Game Folder`
 1. Replace the Nvidia DLSS plugin inside `Stock Game Folder` with the latest from [TechPowerup](https://www.techpowerup.com/download/nvidia-dlss-dll/)

-[^1]: Rationale for using Stock Game Folder rather than Root Builder is that while it uses more storage space, it will maintain the existing version of the game even if an update is released making it much safer
+[^1]: Rationale for using Stock Game Folder rather than Root Builder is that while it uses more storage space, it will maintain the existing version of the game even if an update is released making it much safer; hi Fallout 4 Next-Gen patch!

 ## Tools